cobraframework/cobra/CONTRIBUTING.md

 or for consideration of merging into the project you must first push your local topic branch back up to GitHub.

+Include a note about submitting the PR:

+> Once you've committed and pushed all of your changes to GitHub, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
+If you need to make any adjustments to your pull request, just push the updates to your branch.
+Your pull request will automatically track the changes on your development branch and update.

 ```commandline
 git push origin newfeature
 ```